deanchouinard/mview/README.md

 ### Mix Task
 A mix task to build and copy mview: ``mix mview.wrt``

+### Linking
+You can link to another file with the `[[TechNotes/nerves.md]]` syntax.
+Note that you must specify the relative directory path from the parent directory.

 ### Note about directory structure
 Mview expects to be run in a parent directory with subdirectories containing your Markdown files.
 It does not display the contents of the parent directory other than